jeremytammik/ElementOutline/README.md

 - Join all line segments into closed polygons
 - Union all the polygons using Clipper

-Thast seems to return robust results.
+That seems to return robust results.

 ## <a name="5"></a>Cmd2dBoolean